benbridgeman03/QuickLaunch/README.md

 # QuickLaunch

-**_Work in progress_**
+> **Work in Progress**

-QuickLaunch is a small tool designed to replace the unreliable Windows Search experience.
-Windows’ built-in search is slow, inconsistent, and often can’t find apps or files you actually use.
-QuickLaunch aims to be a faster, no-nonsense way to open programs and locate files without the usual hassle.
+QuickLaunch is a lightweight launcher built to replace the unreliable Windows Search experience.
+Windows’ built-in search is often slow, inconsistent, and fails to surface apps or files you use every day.
+QuickLaunch focuses on speed, simplicity, and predictable results.

 ---

-## What QuickLaunch Is For
+## Purpose

+QuickLaunch is designed for:

--  Quickly launching apps
+- Fast application launching
--  Finding files/folders without waiting
--  Keeping everything fast, simple, and predictable
+- Instant file and folder discovery
+- A minimal, distraction-free workflow

 ---

-## User Guide
+## Features
-1. Launching
-Toggle: Press Ctrl + Space to show or hide the search bar.

-The window centers itself on your screen automatically.

-2. Searching & Navigation
-Start typing to see results instantly.

-Use Up and Down arrow keys to navigate the list.

-Press Enter to launch the selected item.

-Press Esc to clear the text or close the launcher.

-3. Context Menu (Right-Click)
-Right-click on any search result to see more options:

-Open File Location: Opens Windows Explorer with the specific file highlighted.

-Hide from Results: Instantly removes the item from the list.

-If it is an App: Bans the app name globally (removes all shortcuts/exes for that app).

-If it is a File: Bans that specific file path only.

-4. Settings
-Click the Gear Icon on the right side of the search bar to open Settings.

-Search Paths Tab:

-View which folders are being scanned.

-Add Folder: Click to browse and include a new directory in your search index.

-Remove (X): Stop indexing a folder and wipe its files from memory.

-Hidden Files Tab:

-View a list of all apps and files you have hidden.

-Click the Red X to unhide them.
-(Note: They will reappear after the next app restart or re-scan).
+- Global hotkey launcher
+- Real-time search results
+- Keyboard-first navigation
+- Configurable search paths
+- Granular hiding and filtering of results

 ---

+## Usage Guide

+### 1. Launching QuickLaunch

+- **Toggle launcher:** `Ctrl + Space`
+- The search window automatically centers on your screen.

+---

+### 2. Searching and Navigation

+- Start typing to see results instantly.
+- Use the **Up** and **Down** arrow keys to navigate results.
+- Press **Enter** to open the selected item.
+- Press **Esc** to clear the search or close the launcher.

+---

+### 3. Context Menu (Right-Click)

+Right-click any search result to access additional actions:

+- **Open File Location**
+  Opens Windows Explorer with the item highlighted.

+- **Hide from Results**
+  Removes the item from search results.

+  - **Applications:**
+    Hides the app globally (all related shortcuts and executables).
+  - **Files:**
+    Hides only the specific file path.

+---

+### 4. Settings

+Click the **gear icon** on the right side of the search bar to open the Settings window.

+#### Search Paths

+- View all folders currently indexed by QuickLaunch.
+- **Add Folder:** Browse and include a new directory in the search index.
+- **Remove (X):** Stop indexing a folder and remove its files from memory.

+#### Hidden Items

+- View all hidden apps and files.
+- Click the **red X** to unhide an item.

+> Note: Unhidden items will reappear after the next application restart or re-scan.

+---

+## Status

+QuickLaunch is actively being developed.
+Features, behavior, and performance are subject to change.